-WILLY VAN DER MEEREN, Boomerang nesting tables for Tubax
+WILLY VAN DER MEEREN, G1 Boomerang Nesting Table for Tubax

 A rare and highly collectible pair of original first edition G1 Boomerang nesting tables, designed in 1953 by Belgian architect Willy Van Der Meeren for Tubax, a pioneering manufacturer of steel furniture.
 The design reflects Van Der Meeren's interest in rational, cost-efficient production through innovative prefabrication methods.
 The tables feature a black lacquered metal rod frame and Formica tops.

-The set is in nice condition, showing an appropriate patina, and retains its original screws.
+The tables are in nice condition, showing an appropriate patina, and retaining their original screws.

 h x w x d: 35 x 39 x 53 cm / weight: 2.60 kg